chtrembl/azure-cloud/petstore/01-build-the-docker-images/README.md

-# 01 - Build the Docker Images
+# 01 - Build the Docker Images (Local Development Only)
 __This guide is part of the [Azure Pet Store App Dev Reference Guide](../README.md)__

 In this section, we'll build the Docker Images and run them locally